What does an effective lesson plan consist of, and how can we embrace broader child development into the process?

 We must consider the pluralistic society that we live in and keep this at the forefront of our thoughts and ideas when developing lesson plans.
 Hence, from the moment that a learner enters the school’s environment it should exemplify the concept of ‘Geborgenheit’ where the learner feels a sense of safety, security, warmth, protection, love and trust by the subject teachers which creates a ‘home away from home’ (Geborgenheit 2022).

-Piaget’s theory of cognitive development for considering learning activities
+Lesson Planning using Piaget’s theory of cognitive development

 Jean Piaget (1896-1980) was a prominent psychologist of the 20th century and a pioneer in developmental child psychology (Scott and Cogburn 2022).
 According to Piaget, children’s development can be categorised into four successive stages which is pivotal in early childhood development.